 Full disclosure: although I knew what MSC was and had quoted it a few times for clients, I was unfamiliar with the brand specifics and, most importantly, how the experience offered on board was.

 This past August, I saw an amazing promotion with them and decided to jump at the opportunity to go with my family.
 One thing that is very important to mention about MSC is that they have awesome promos, which often allow us to get an upgraded cabin for the price of an interior with some other cruise lines.

-So up we went, boarding MSC Divina in Port Canaveral.
-I went in with completely zero expectations and got out feeling excited, happy, relaxed, and thankful that we pushed all the “excuses” to the side and decided to go.
+So up we went, boarding MSC Divina in Port Canaveral, with completely zero expectations and got out feeling excited, happy, relaxed, and thankful that we pushed all the “excuses” to the side and decided to go.